 As it’s common with VA panels, response time is a bit slower when it comes to transitioning of dark pixels into lighter shades, so there’s minor black smearing visible in dark scenes of fast-paced games.

 For casual gaming, the response time speed won’t be an issue at all.
 Of course, if you mainly play FPS games competitively, you should be getting a higher refresh rate display anyway.

 There are four response time overdrive modes (Off, Normal, Fast, and Faster).
 We recommend using the Normal mode and avoiding the Faster mode, which is too aggressive and adds a lot of inverse ghosting.

 The LG 32UL500 monitor supports AMD FreeSync with a 40-60Hz VRR (variable refresh rate) range over both HDMI and DisplayPort when using the ‘Extended’ FreeSync engine.

-This technology eliminates screen tearing and stuttering by synchronizing the monitor’s refresh rate with your GPU’s frame rate as long as your FPS rate is within the VRR range.
+This technology eliminates screen tearing and stuttering by synchronizing the monitor’s refresh rate with your GPU’s frame rate as long as your FPS is within the VRR range.